smok-serwis/flask-minijson/README.md

 Important!
 ----------

-Try to mark in the wild as `application/x-minijson`.
+Try to mark in the wild as a mime-type of `application/x-minijson`.
 Thank you!

+Note
+====

+Active development of flask-minijson is moved to this fork.
+[Dronehub](https://github.com/Dronehub) has no interest in further developing this awesome technology.